 Now if you are creating stuff that our customers are looking for, you must be able to get this information across to them.
 This is where keyword research plays the lead role.
 You need to be aware of what keywords are people using to search for your product or service, and incorporate them in the content you create.
 That is the first step in ensuring that search engines know that your content exists and features in the Search Engine Results Pages (SERPs) when someone types in those keywords.

-And hence, our third audit question: Do you have your keyword research in place?
+And hence, our third question for your digital marketing audit is: Do you have your keyword research in place?
 If yes, let’s start incorporating it in your content.
 If not, let’s buckle up and dive in.

 A typical buying cycle consists of the Awareness, Consideration and Decision-making stages.
 When you type something into Google and wait for results, you are, more often than not, in the Awareness stage.
 You are just looking at all the options and gauging what’s available.
 Once you have all the information, you decide to ‘Consider’ a few options and take a closer look.
 And finally, you ‘Decide’ to commit to one option.
 Depending on which stage your customer is, there are different types of content that can guide them to the next stage.